AIMLdr/portkiller/README.md

 Modify these variables near the top of `port-killer.sh` to change default behavior:

-*   `DEFAULT_PORTS`: Array of default ports to check if none are given as arguments.
+*   `DEFAULT_PORTS`: Array of default ports to check if none are given as arguments
     ```bash
     # Example: Check 80, 443, 8080 by default
     DEFAULT_PORTS=("80" "443" "8080")
     ```
-*   `PROMPT_TIMEOUT`: Duration (in seconds) to wait for user input at the kill prompt before defaulting to "No".
+*   `PROMPT_TIMEOUT`: Duration (in seconds) to wait for user input at the kill prompt before defaulting to "No"
     ```bash
     # Example: Wait 10 seconds
     PROMPT_TIMEOUT=10